World War I memorials in Queensland: History

 Queensland had few civic monuments before the First World War.
-The memorials erected in its wake became our most significant monuments, recording the devastating impact of the war on a young Queensland.
+The memorials erected in its wake became some of the most significant monuments, recording the devastating impact of the war on a young Queensland.
 Over 58,000 Queenslanders served in World War I and over 10,000 of them died.
-No previous or subsequent war has made such an impact on Queensland.
+No previous or subsequent war has had such an impact on Queensland.

 Even before the end of the war, memorials became a spontaneous and highly visible expression of national grief.
 To those who erected them, they were as sacred as grave sites, substitute graves for the Australians whose bodies lay in battlefield cemeteries in Europe and the Middle East.
 British policy decreed that the Empire war dead were to be buried where they fell.
 The word "cenotaph", commonly applied to war memorials at the time, literally means "empty tomb".

 Australian war memorials are distinctive in that often they commemorate not only the dead but all who served.
 Australians were proud that their first great national army, unlike other belligerent armies, was composed entirely of volunteers, men worthy of honour whether or not they made the supreme sacrifice.
 Many memorials honour all who served from a locality, not just the dead, providing valuable evidence of community involvement in the war.
 Such evidence is not readily obtainable from military records, or from state or national listings, where names are categorised alphabetically or by military unit.

 War memorials are also valuable evidence of imperial and national loyalties, at the time, not seen as conflicting.
 They also demonstrate the skills of local stonemasons, metalworkers and architects, and provide insights into popular taste.